amanverma123-prog/DSA_by-Aman/Linked List/README.md

 * Deleting nodes without calculating the list length
 * Handling head node deletion efficiently
 * Applying two-pointer techniques for Linked List problems
+* Detecting cycles in a Linked List using Floyd's Cycle Detection Algorithm
+* Understanding the Tortoise and Hare approach
+* Using different pointer speeds to identify cycles efficiently
+* Solving cycle detection without extra memory
+* Recognizing fast and slow pointer patterns in Linked List problems
 * Deleting the middle node of a Linked List in a single traversal
 * Maintaining a previous pointer for safe node deletion
 * Combining traversal and deletion into one pass